The Supreme Court has Overturned Roe v. Wade

-In some cases, these anti-choice laws make it illegal to get an abortion after just six weeks gestation, a time frame in which most women don’t yet know that they are pregnant.
+In some cases, these anti-choice laws make it illegal to get an abortion after just six weeks of gestation, a time frame in which most women don’t yet know that they are pregnant.
 Alabama’s law bans abortion in almost all cases—even those that include rape and incest.
 The law also carries up to a 99-year sentence for doctors who perform abortions.

-Every woman, regardless of race or ethnicity, immigration status, religion, or socioeconomic status must have the right to make fully informed decisions that pertain to her body, especially when it comes to pregnancy and fertility.
+Every woman and person with a uterus regardless of race or ethnicity, immigration status, religion, or socioeconomic status must have the right to make fully informed decisions that pertain to her body, especially when it comes to pregnancy and fertility.
 To be truly free and equal, the control of a woman’s body and what happens to it (and inside of it) must be left up to her.